datastax/cql-proxy/README.md

 ## When to use `cql-proxy`

 The main use for `cql-proxy` is to enable unsupported CQL drivers and existing applications to work well with [DataStax Astra][astra].
-Unsupported CQL drivers include legacy DataStax drivers and non-Datastax, community maintained CQL drivers (including [gocql], [rust-driver], etc.).
+Unsupported CQL drivers include legacy [DataStax drivers][drivers] and non-Datastax, community maintained CQL drivers (including [gocql], [rust-driver], etc.).

 `cql-proxy` also enables applications that are currently using [Apache Cassandra][cassandra] or [DataStax Enterprise (DSE)][dse] to use Astra without requiring any code changes.
 Your application just needs to be configured to use the proxy.

-If you're building a new application using DataStax drivers then those should be used to communicate directly with Astra.
+If you're building a new application using [DataStax drivers][drivers] then those should be used to communicate directly with Astra.
 They have excellent support for Astra out-of-the-box.
 To use a DataStax driver with Astra follow [this][driver-guide] guide.

 ## Configuration